 After completing the course students should be better prepared to judge the quality of results and conclusions of population and habitat studies.

 Grades will be based upon 2 exams (1 given during the term (100 pts) and a cumulative final exam (150 pts) and 12 lab assignments (10 pts each).
-If a student’s score is close to one of the deciles used for grade cut-offs, then their performance in class will be considered.
+If a student’s score is close to one of the deciles used for grade cut-offs, then their participation in class will be considered.
 If participation was excellent, the higher letter grade will be awarded.